 Entry Level Volunteer Roles Available in Coon Rapids - No experience necessary, new volunteers welcomed.

 Dog Adoption Support: Volunteers working in Adoption Support provide two important roles in helping to fulfill our mission.
 The first is customer assistance on the adoption floor, helping connect animals in our care to their new homes.
 The second is animal socialization that helps keep our animals happy, healthy and adoptable.
 Volunteers work most closely with dogs.
-Currently we have open shifts on Thursday and Friday from 3-6pm.
-There are no weekend shifts open currently.
+Currently, we have open shifts throughout the week and weekend.

 Dog Walker: Volunteers provide dogs with needed exercise and socialization.
-Currently we have open shifts on weekday mornings, daytime, and Wednesday and Friday evening shifts.
-There are also open weekend shifts.
+Currently, we have open shifts from 9am-12pm on Monday, Wednesday, and Thursday, 12:30-3:30 on Saturday, and other weekday daytime shifts.
+We have no weekday evening openings.

 Surgical Assistant: Volunteers working in the Surgery Department provide support to the Veterinarians and Veterinary Technicians in order to efficiently Spay/Neuter the thousands of animals who are surrendered to the Animal Humane Society each year.
-Currently there are no openings.
+Currently there is an opening on Wednesday from 8:30am-1:30pm.

 Training Support: One of the ways in which Animal Humane Society engages the community to help the animals is by providing training and behavior programming.
 These programs create well-behaved and manageable pets, which are more likely to stay in their current homes and less likely to end up in the shelter system.
 Through this work, volunteers play a pivotal support role in keeping animals in their homes.
 No experience required.
-Currently there is one opening on Monday nights.
+Currently there are no openings.

 Advanced Volunteer Roles - (current AHS volunteers can be considered for advanced roles once they have successfully acquired 36 hours of volunteer experience)